Review Polarity-wise Recommender: Proposed Method

 Up to now, we have obtained the scores and importance of the user-preferred and user-rejected aspects, respectively.
 The expected rating $\hat{r}_{u,i}$ that user $u$ would give to item $i$ is computed as follows,

-In this way, it simultaneously considers and discriminates both the user positive and negative preferences.
-The estimation of model parameters is to minimize the rating prediction error of the training dataset.
-The optimization objective function is,
+In this way, both the user positive and negative preferences can be simultaneously considered and discriminated.
+The estimation of model parameters is to minimize the rating prediction error on the training dataset.
+In this way, the objective function is,